Do you have a teenager at home going through the HSC this year? Or maybe a young adult studying at University or College?

 - Create a study plan: Creating a study plan that incorporates at least a 5 minute break in between study periods is ideal.
 When uncertain, anxiety can take over an adolescent’s life.
 Creating a comprehensive study plan can help ease worry thoughts, such as “What if I don’t have enough time to get through each subject?”

-Here are some tips to create a study plan to help with HSC stress:
+Create a study plan – Tips to help with HSC stress:

 - Break down each unit into topics, allocating time to each one